BSidesSF/bsidessf.github.io/_pages/jobs.md

 If you would like to join
-Program Operations Staff (year-round role including planning and coordinating overall program content, speakers, keynotes, etc) as an Organizer, apply in **Organizers** below.
+Program Operations Staff (year-round role including planning and coordinating overall program content, speakers, keynotes, etc) as an Organizer, apply via this [Program Operations Application Form](https://forms.gle/xhU8pBmgBHCSDm8W9).

 ## Organizers